jfilipeferreira96/Programa-o-Web-Avan-ada/Atividade3/README.md

 ## About:

-These files contain a working prototype of the Animalec project, two new pages containing sponsors and animal experts have been added.
+These files contain a working prototype of the Animalec project, two new pages have been added containing sponsors and animal experts.

 ### Wireframe: